Name of Your Organization:

 3. Click on "Vulnerability" section on the left panel, at the end of this section you are going to find the last time when our Vulnerability Database was updated (red circled).

-These CVE References are directly linked to Nessus’ webpage, because that there’s no need to updated any CVE Database of our own.
+Attaka takes CVE References from Vulnerabilities' description from Nessus Database.
+Each week when Nessus' Vulnerabilities are updated CVE references are updated.
+CVE References are directly linked to Mitre's webpage.
+There's no need to updated any CVE Database of our own.

 Each week when Nessus’ Vulnerabilities are updated CVE references are updated.